Killer up for parole – after 34 days

-Luke Tipene's killer Vincent Skeen is already eligible for parole despite being sentenced a month ago.
+Luke Tipene's killer Vincent Skeen is already eligible for parole despite being sentenced last month.

 Skeen, 18, was sentenced on August 16 to five years and two months jail after being found guilty of the manslaughter of the rising league star in July.